ardatan/graphql-tools/website/docs/stitch-type-merging.md

 }
 ```

-When incorporating plain objects, always merge onto the provided `originalObject` to retain internal merge configuration.
-You may also return direct results from calling `delegateToSchema` or `batchDelegateToSchema` (as documented for [schema extensions](/docs/stitch-schema-extensions#basic-example)), however, always call these delegation methods with a `skipTypeMerging: true` option to prevent infinite recursion.
+When incorporating plain objects, always extend the provided `originalObject` to retain internal merge configuration.
+You may also return direct results from calling `delegateToSchema` and `batchDelegateToSchema` (as documented in [schema extensions](/docs/stitch-schema-extensions#basic-example)), however&mdash;always provide these delegation methods with a `skipTypeMerging: true` option to prevent infinite recursion.